 Call J. Price McNamara For Help With Your ERISA Case Today

 Only an attorney with knowledge of the appropriate laws can help you get you the outcome you deserve for your ERISA case.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you resolve your case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you resolve your case.
 Call us today to schedule your free case review and get an experienced insurance attorney on your side.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.